pgtir/Photoholic/README.md

 - Loading and Error States
 - Switching views from Grid to List for Profile Post
 - Responsive Layout
+- Dynamic Routing

+## API Rate Limit
+50 Requests Per Hour

+## Infine Scroll Approach
+In order to not reach the rate limit quickly, following things are implemented :
+- Feed is loading 5 posts in one go , so making required loads to be able to fetch 10 posts equal to 2
+- Grid Posts are loading 16 posts in one go as those posts will be large in no
+- List Posts are loading 6 posts in one go

+## Caching
+- useSWR hook has been used to fetch and cache API response data
+- automatic revalidations has been turned off to save API calls

 ## Screenshot Walkthrough

 - User's feed with infinite scroll